Joyful Balance

 Notes

-• *Red miso paste: if you only have white miso paste available to you, you can use white miso paste in a pinch.
-However, white miso paste has a more mild flavor and I recommend subbing in 5 Tbsp of it (instead of the 4 Tbsp the recipe calls for)
+*Red miso paste: if you only have white miso paste available to you, you can use white miso paste in a pinch.
+However, white miso paste has a more mild flavor and I recommend subbing in 5 tablespoon of it (instead of the 4 tablespoon the recipe calls for)

 Happy cooking!
 If you made this recipe don’t forget to tag me (@joyfulbalanceofficial) on facebook or instagram so I can cheer you on for your soup-making ways.